NKryst/NKryst/README.md

 - 👋 Hi, I’m @NKryst
 - 👀 I’m interested in NLP - AI
-- 🌱 I’m currently learning data Analysis, Apis , Building Applications
+- 🌱 I’m currently learning Data Analysis, Apis , Building Applications
 - 📫 How to reach me out ? ask questions and discuss ideas to the repositories that you find interesting

 <!---